 What are the properties of a DMLS printed part?

-DMLS technology prints parts with densities of higher than 99.9%.
+DMLS 3D printing technology prints parts with densities of higher than 99.9%.
 The mechanical properties, in most cases, are comparable to that of casting or wrought products.
 In addition, it is possible to post heat-treat, e.g., stress relief, anneal, solution treat, age, etc., DMLS parts to reach to desired strength and ductility.

 If you are looking to redesign your complex parts (reduce their weight by topology optimization, consolidate several parts into one, or for high fidelity prototyping purposes) while maintaining a near perfect dimensional accuracy, DMLS can be a good fit for you.
-You may need to be mindful of your part size, production volume (QTY per year) and costs associated with implementing the DMLS technology, but the vast selection of ferrous and non-ferrous metal powders ensures there is a material fit for every application.
+You may need to be mindful of your part size, production volume (QTY per year) and costs associated with implementing the DMLS 3D printing technology, but the vast selection of ferrous and non-ferrous metal powders ensures there is a material fit for every application.